monsonite/TICK/README.md

 Only so much can be some in the "Digital" simulator, so now the design is being built up on breadboard, usings currently available 74HCxx series logic devices.

-This will include an efficient, parallel memory sub-section, to accompany the compact TICK bit serial ALU and a means of programming the contents of the SRAM using an Arduino NANO or Raspberry Pi Pico - or clone.
+This will include an efficient, parallel memory sub-section, to accompany the compact TICK bit serial ALU and a means of emulating the ROM and programming the contents of the SRAM using an Arduino NANO or Raspberry Pi Pico - or clone.

-The ICs used are as follows:
+The 28 ICs used are as follows:

 U1	AT27C1024 	ROM